Gratitude changes the brain. Therefore, gratitude changes everything.

-It can be a quality about yourself, music you enjoy, a certain food you love, or a special memory, a vision that you have, or the simple support of your breath moving in and out.
+It can be a quality about yourself, the music you enjoy, a certain food you love, or a special memory, a vision that you have, or the simple support of your breath moving in and out.

-Continue with this until you feel a release of happy hormones that can create a sense of connection, joy, peace, protection, even a smile that can’t help but express itself — a hit of happiness if you will, that lifts your mood naturally.
+Continue with this until you feel a release of happy hormones (dopamine, oxytocin, serotonin, and endorphins) that can create a sense of connection, joy, peace, protection, even a smile that can’t help but express itself — a hit of happiness if you will — that lifts your mood naturally.

-Just saying or writing that we’re grateful can help, but genuinely feeling gratitude is when the hormones are released, creating new activity, possibilities, and circulation in and to the brain, bringing with it a multitude of health benefits when practiced over time.
+Just saying or writing that we’re grateful can help, but genuinely feeling gratitude is when the hormones are released.
+This creates new activity, possibilities, and circulation in and to the brain, bringing with it a multitude of health benefits when practiced over time.

 We’re actively exercising our brain and in doing so, generating physical, mental, and emotional benefits.